jarvisar/datavis-project3/README.md

 ### Data

 The transcripts and dataset used in this project was obtained from [Kaggle](https://www.kaggle.com/datasets/prashant111/the-simpsons-dataset?resource=download).
 The data scraper was initially developed by [Todd Schneider](https://github.com/toddwschneider/flim-springfield).
+This project also utilizes [The Simpsons Wiki](https://simpsons.fandom.com/wiki/Simpsons_Wiki) API and the [TVmaze API](https://www.tvmaze.com/api).

 ### Tools